You are here

 UK focused but international in scope, this research is also intended to resonate with Allies and partners.

-The Martial Power project is underpinned by eight lines of research, each tackling specific focused challenges through interviews, workshops, seminars, conferences and war-games from which the project derives wider research benefits:
+The Martial Power Programme is underpinned by eight lines of research, each tackling specific focused challenges through interviews, workshops, seminars, conferences and war-games from which the project derives wider research benefits:

 - Contemporary conflict studies